Warwick Continental Philosophy Conference 2024:

-- What is the role of the subject in contemporary philosophical discourse?
+- What is the value of valuing differently?

 Summary of Dates

-This conference is made possible by generous funding provided by the University of Warwick Philosophy Department, The Mind Association, The Aristotelian Society, British Society for the History of Philosophy and The Society for Women in Philosophy, United Kingdom.
-It is an annual event within The Centre for Research in Post-Kantian European Philosophy (University of Warwick).
-The conference is organised in compliance with the BPA/SWIP guidelines for accessible conferences, the BPA/SWIP good practice scheme for gender equality, and the BPA Environmental Travel Scheme.
+The WCPC is an annual event within The Centre for Research in Post-Kantian European Philosophy (University of Warwick).
+The conference complies with the BPA/SWIP guidelines for accessible conferences, the BPA/SWIP good practice scheme for gender equality, and the BPA environmental travel scheme (ETS).

 7 Jun' 23-The Conference booklet is online.
 You can download it here WCPC booklet.